Education and Training Benefits for Veterans

 Vanguard University is an approved degree-granting institution recognized by the U.S. Department of Veterans Affairs as being eligible to receive benefits.
 Veterans and/or their dependents seeking educational training may qualify to use Title 38, Chapters 30, 31, 33, 35, and 1606/1607.
 Refer to the U.S. Department of Veterans Affairs for eligibility criteria.
 All final decisions regarding eligibility education and training benefits are determined by the U.S. Department of Veteran Affairs, not Vanguard University.

 Vanguard University electronically certifies education and training benefits with the U.S. Department of Veteran Affairs.
 To claim full education and training benefits, it is the students’ responsibility to request an enrollment certification with the School Certifying Official prior to the start of each term the attend.
 To request an enrollment certification for the active term, the student must complete the Enrollment Certification Authorization Form.
 Students enrolled in non-traditional or accelerated format courses will be certified according to the start and end date of each course as it is considered a non-standard term for enrollment certification purposes.
-Veteran and dependents of a Veteran utilizing Post 9/11 educational benefits enrolled in accelerated format credit hours will have a Rate of Pursuit determined by the Department of Veteran Affairs for each course they are enrolled in based on non-standard term calculations.
-Please note that for baccalaureate degree programs, full-time status is 12-units.
+Veterans and dependents of a Veteran utilizing Post 9/11 educational benefits enrolled in accelerated format credit hours will have a Rate of Pursuit determined by the Department of Veteran Affairs for each course they are enrolled in based on non-standard term calculations.
+Please note that for baccalaureate degree programs, full-time status is 12-units in standard terms.
+For students in non-traditional and accelerated formats, full-time status is based on VA unit conversion rates during each term’s dates.

 Once the electronic enrollment certification has been submitted to the VA for processing, the institution will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrowed additional funds on any covered individual because of the individuals inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from the U.S. Department of Veterans Affairs under chapter 31 or 33.